nellyga/Website-Performance-Optimization/README.md

 ###Index Page

-The index page originally had a Google PageSpeed score less tha 90 for mobile.
+The index page originally had a Google PageSpeed score less than 90 (85/100) for mobile.
 After making changes the score increased to [96 / 100]( the only thing that is preventing a score of 100/100 is Google's own analytics script.)

 ######CSS